 Spectacular Lake Atitlan and its surrounding villages, where Mayan culture remains strong and traditional dress is worn

 Investigate the World Heritage sites of Tikal, Copan, Quirigua and the Belize Barrier Reef

-Sailing up the Rio Dulce Canyon beneath huge high cliffs and thick jungle, accompanied by the sounds of wildlife and birds
+Sail up the Rio Dulce Canyon beneath huge high cliffs and thick jungle, accompanied by the sounds of wildlife and birds

-Days 1–3: Arrive Guatemala, travel to Antigua and explore, its museums, surrounding villages and coffee plantations.
+Days 1–3: Arrive Guatemala, travel to Antigua and explore its museums, surrounding villages and coffee plantations.

 Days 7–8: Admire the vast archaeological sites of Yaxha and Caracol.

 Days 9–11: Discover the Mayan ceremonial site of Barton Creek in Belize and the ruins at Lamanai.
 Relax on idyllic Caye Caulker.